-Politically charged term used by opponents of civil rights for LGBT people.
+Politically charged term used by opponents of civil rights for LGBTQ people.
 Avoid.
-“LGBT rights,” “equal rights” or “gay and lesbian rights” are alternatives.
+“LGBTQ rights,” “equal rights” or “gay and lesbian rights” are alternatives.

 Acceptable term for a female, legally married partner of a woman.
 Ask which term the subject prefers, if possible.